-Today’s recipe is a classic from my childhood.
+Today’s recipe for eclair pie is a classic from my childhood.
 It was one of the very first recipes I added to my little recipe box as a girl.
 Of course, part of the reason it was one of the first was because it was one of my favorites to eat.
 I am a HUGE eclair fan.
 Love, love, love them.
 It is the perfect combination- crisp yet chewy pastry, rich vanilla cream, and rich and sweet chocolate glaze – DIVINE.
 This is a simple way to get all of those flavors.
 And since I made it when I was young, your kids can make this one too.

 Quick reminder, I am at the Costco in Sandy, Ut on today from 11 am -3 pm.
 Hope to see some of you there!